 The Calvert County Sheriff's Office has announced the implementation of the County's automated speed enforcement program.
 The County is now one of many jurisdictions to use automated speed enforcement to reduce traffic crashes, pedestrian accidents, and save lives.
 The program will provide automated enforcement in school zones with a posted speed limit of at least 20 miles per hour.
 Speed cameras provide police with another tool to protect pedestrians and other motorists by targeting aggressive driving behaviors.

-Calvert County entered into an agreement with the Brekford Corporation to provide and maintain the speed cameras.
+Calvert County entered into an agreement with Altumint Inc. to provide and maintain the speed cameras.
 The speed cameras will be portable and placed in designated school zones throughout the county.

 The fine for violating the posted speed limit is $40.00 for each violation.
 Violators traveling 12 miles over the posted speed limit will activate the speed camera which will result in a violation notice being issued via the US Mail.
 All violators may pay the fine or request a court date to contest violation notices.
 Photo violations do not result in points and cannot be used to increase a person's insurance rates.
 Operation of school zone cameras is restricted to Monday through Friday, from 6 AM to 8 PM.

 If you have any questions, you may access our Frequently Asked Questions tab, or read the FAQs (PDF).
-If you do not find the answer to your question(s) you may contact Ms. Julia Murphy, Automated Enforcement Program Administrator, at 410-535-1600 x 2540.
+If you do not find the answer to your question(s) you may contact Deputy Julia Murphy, Automated Enforcement Program Administrator, by email or by phone at 410-535-1600 x 2540.

 - Huntingtown Elementary School

 The current automated speed camera enforcement sites are located at Northern Middle School and Northern High School, Windy Hill Elementary School, The Calverton School, Huntingtown Elementary School, Calvert Country School, Mt.
 Harmony Elementary School, and Dowell Elementary School.